History of terrorism: Middle East

-The People's Mujahedin of Iran (PMOI) or Mujahedin-e Khalq (founded in 1965), is a socialist Islamic group that has fought Iran's government since the Khomeini revolution.
-The group originated to oppose capitalism and what it perceived as western exploitation of Iran under the Shah.
+The People's Mujahedin of Iran (PMOI) or Mujahedin-e Khalq (founded in 1965), is an Islamic group that opposed the Shah and later Khomeini's rule in Iran.
 The group would go on to play an important role in the Shah's overthrow but was unable to capitalize on this in the following power-vacuum.
-The group is suspected of having a membership of between 10,000 and 30,000.
-The group renounced violence in 2001 but remains a proscribed terror-organization in Iran and in the United States.
-The EU, however, has removed the group from its terror list.
-The PMOI is accused of supporting other groups such as the Jundallah.
+The group renounced violence in 2003 and became protected persons.

-In 1975 Hagop Tarakchian and Hagop Hagopian, with the help of sympathetic Palestinians, founded the Armenian Secret Army for the Liberation of Armenia (ASALA) in Beirut during the Lebanese Civil War.
-At the time Turkey was in political turmoil, and Hagopian believed that the time was right to avenge the Armenians who died during the Armenian genocide and to force the Turkish government to cede the territory of Wilsonian Armenia to establish a nation state also incorporating the Armenian SSR.
+In 1975, Hagop Tarakchian and Hagop Hagopian, with the help of sympathetic Palestinians, founded the Armenian Secret Army for the Liberation of Armenia (ASALA) in Beirut during the Lebanese Civil War.
+At that time, Turkey was embroiled in political turmoil, and Hagopian believed that the time was right for his organization to avenge the Armenians who died during the Armenian genocide and force the Turkish government to cede the territory of Wilsonian Armenia to the Armenian SSR so it could incorporate the territory of Wilsonian Armenia into it and establish a nation state.
 In its Esenboga airport attack, on 7 August 1982, two ASALA rebels opened fire on civilians in a waiting room at the Esenboga International Airport in Ankara.
 Nine people died and 82 were injured.
 By 1986, the ASALA had virtually ceased all attacks.

 The "Partiya Karkerên Kurdistan" (Kurdistan Workers Party or PKK) was established in Turkey in 1978 as a Kurdish nationalist party.
 Founder Abdullah Ocalan was inspired by the Maoist theory of people's war.
 At that time the group sought to create an independent Kurdish Nation State consisting of parts of south-eastern Turkey, north-eastern Iraq, north-eastern Syria and north-western Iran.
-In 1984 the PKK transformed itself into a paramilitary organisation and launched conventional attacks as well as bombings against Turkish governmental installations.
-In 1999 Turkish authorities captured Öcalan in Kenya.
+In 1984, the PKK transformed itself into a paramilitary organization and launched conventional attacks as well as bombings of Turkish governmental installations.
+In 1999, Turkish authorities captured Öcalan in Kenya.
 He was tried in Turkey and sentenced to life imprisonment.
-The PKK has since gone through a series of name and ideology changes.
-In 2004 Abdullah Ocalan announced a new ideology for the PKK from prison called Jineology (the Science and history of women) radically diverging from its Marxist-Leninist roots.
-The ideology proposed a system of Democratic confederalism without central Nation State government.
-Women have played a very important role in the development of this ideology during the 1990s and have also formed an army called the YPJ (Women's Protection Units) to defend the new society.
-Since then, the European Court Of Justice has annulled the decision to class the PKK as a terrorist group on grounds that "sufficient arguments were not presented".
+Since then, the PKK has gone through a series of name and ideological changes.
+From prison in 2004, Abdullah Ocalan announced the PKK's adoption of a new ideology which he named Jineology (the Science and history of women) radically diverging from the PKK's Marxist-Leninist roots.
+The ideology proposed the establishment of a system of Democratic confederalism without the existence of a central Nation State government.
+Women have played a very important role in the development of this ideology during the 1990s and they have also formed an army which is named the YPJ (Women's Protection Units) and its purpose is to defend this new society.
+Since then, the European Court Of Justice has annulled the decision to classify the PKK as a terrorist group on the grounds that "sufficient arguments were not presented".